uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/online-tax-account.html.md

 - Request a time to pay
 - Check refund details and status
 - Provide bank details for future repayments
-- Leave MTD as a voluntary customer  - customers will also be able to sign up again from their account
+- Leave MTD as a voluntary customer
+- Re-sign up to MTD as a voluntary customer